JoseJVS/ngpu_dynamic_network_creation/README.md

 Simulation scripts to generate new datasets are found in [balanced_izh](balanced_izh/), [ngpu_microcircuit](ngpu_microcircuit/), [nest_microcircuit](nest_microcircuit/), [genn_microcircuit](genn_microcirctui/).

 Simulation scripts directories prepended by:
- - ngpu_: are meant to be run with NEST GPU
+ - ngpu_: are meant to be run with NEST GPU.
- - nest_: are meant to be run with NEST
+ - nest_: are meant to be run with NEST.
- - genn_: are meant to be run with GeNN
+ - genn_: are meant to be run with GeNN.

  <br>